Jabal Awliya: Jabal Awliya Airport

 The airport hosts Sudanese Air Force along with Sudanese Army and police.

 The airport hosts three helicopter squadrons (Mil Mi-8, Mil Mi-17, Mil Mi-24, Mil Mi-35) from the base.
 There is a short runway but only used as helipad with markings found midway.

+On 26 February 1996, a C-130 transport plane of the Sudanese military crashed at Jabal Awliya, killing all 91 people on board.